CERTIFICATE OF INCORPORATION AND BYLAWS

 Sec.
 4. Budget Committee.
 The biennial budget shall be prepared by a committee which shall be appointed for a two-year period by the national board for that purpose at least six months in advance of the convention.
 The budget committee shall consist of no fewer than five members including a chair and the treasurer.
 The majority of the members of this committee, including the chair, shall not be members of the national board.
 The budget committee shall recommend to the Board a biennial budget and may provide budgetary guidance to the Board during the biennium.

 Sec.
 5. The Distribution of Funds on Dissolution.
 In the event of the dissolution of the LWVUS, all moneys, securities and property, real, personal or mixed, which the LWVUS has acquired by gift, bequest or otherwise, as well as all unexpended income from said moneys or property, and any other funds that may be owned or under the control of the LWVUS, shall be disposed of to such person, organization, or corporation for such public, charitable or educational uses and purposes as the national board in its absolute discretion may designate.

-The rules contained in the current edition of Robert's Rules of Order Newly Revised shall govern the organization in all cases to which they are applicable and not inconsistent with these bylaws.
+The rules contained in the current edition of Robert's Rules of Order Newly Revised shall govern the organization in all cases to which they are applicable and not inconsistent with these bylaws or the law.